etl commands below.

 The file structure and content is identical to the file system your ETL script ran in.

-The downloaded etl-output folder will be renamed to etl-output-reference
+The downloaded etl-output folder will be renamed to etl-output-referenceand the

 We recommend using this command to reproduce ETL failures or back test again successful jobs.